 Basis Sets¶

 A basis set defines the mathematical functions used to approximate molecular orbitals in quantum chemistry calculations.
 For VQE simulations, the basis set governs the number of qubits required under the Jordan-Wigner transformation, establishing a trade-off between accuracy and computational cost.
-This page describes the three basis sets supported by the Quantum Pipeline - STO-3G, 6-31G, and cc-pVDZ - and provides guidance on their selection.
+This page describes the three basis sets supported by the project and provides guidance on their selection.

 STO-3G¶

-Slater-Type Orbital - 3 Gaussian (STO-3G), introduced by Hehre, Stewart, and Pople (1969), is the simplest and most widely used minimal basis set.
-It approximates each Slater-type orbital (STO) with a linear combination of three Gaussian-type functions (GTOs).
+Slater-Type Orbital - 3 Gaussian (STO-3G), introduced by Hehre, Stewart, and Pople (1969), is the simplest basis set.
+It approximates each Slater-type orbital with a linear combination of three Gaussian-type functions.

 Characteristics¶